How to Start an LLC: Everything You Need to Know

 How to run the business comes from a consensus of you and your members.
 A form known as the “articles of organization” must be set up and filed with the secretary of state where your business will operate.

 Other terms to describe the structuring of the business include certificate of formation and certificate of organization.
-It requires stating your LLC business name, providing a legal address, stating and the purpose of your business.
+It requires stating your LLC business name, providing a legal address, and stating the purpose of your business.
 At some point in the document, you must list the member names and what operation structure you have agreed to run the business by.

 When you file the articles of organization, a fee amount will become required with the amount ranging $100 to $300.
 At this point, you will have to provide a name for who will receive legal documents for the LLC known as the registered agent.
 It must be a person or another entity foreign or domestic since the company by law cannot act as the registered agent.